Shane O'Connor (footballer)

 Shane O'Connor (born 14 April 1990) is an Irish former professional footballer.

 A graduate of the Liverpool F.C.
 Academy, he signed professionally with Ipswich Town in July 2009.
 He represented the Republic of Ireland at under-17, under-19, and under-21 levels.
-He joined Port Vale on a six-week loan spell in November 2011, though did not make a first team appearance.
+He joined Port Vale on a six-week loan spell in November 2011, though he did not make a first-team appearance.
 He left Ipswich in January 2012 and subsequently had spells signed with Cork City, Shamrock Rovers, Portadown, Limerick, Cobh Ramblers, Waterford and Longford Town.
 He helped the Waterford to win promotion as champions of the League of Ireland First Division in 2017.
-He spent the first half of 2018 with Longford Town, before rejoining Cobh Ramblers in July 2018.
+He spent the first half of 2018 with Longford Town, rejoining Cobh Ramblers in July 2018.

 Club career

 Early career

-O'Connor played for Wilton United and Rockmount before joining the Liverpool Academy as a sixteen-year-old.
+O'Connor played for Wilton United and Rockmount before joining the Liverpool Academy as a 16-year-old.
 He started playing regularly for the under-18 side in the early 2008–09 Premier Academy League season.